 A domain name will cost you less than ten dollars per year, but you can often find coupon codes that will allow you to buy it for just $0.99.
 Next, you want to find a good hosting company to work with that will host the files for your blog.

-You can use a common hosting package from a company like Hostgator or find a smaller business that has more personalized service.
+You can use a simple, yet complete hosting package from a company like A2Hosting (Sign up for “shared” hosting and the “Drive” plan) that I use and recommend to everyone I teach and mentor.
 You don’t need to get a large hosting package because you’ll just be starting with a simple WordPress blog.

 Once you have the two connected, you will want to log into your cPanel and click on the QuickInstall option that will automatically install your WordPress blog for you in mere seconds.